ljedrz/pea2pea/README.md

 4. create that struct (or as many of them as you like)
 5. `enable_X_protocol` for all the protocols you want it to activate

+that's it!

-- the `tests` directory contains some examples
+- the `tests` directory contains some examples of simple use
-- some more advanced `examples` coming soon
+- `examples` contain more advanced setups, e.g. using [noise](https://noiseprotocol.org/noise.html) encryption